 Having been a member of a number of trial teams with the firm, Sara has helped achieve multiple plaintiff verdicts for tobacco victims, in addition to contributing to a multi-million verdict for victims of toxic lead paint exposure.*

-Sara is also part of the opioid litigation team representing dozens of states, cities, towns, counties and townships in litigation targeting the alleged misrepresentation of harmful and addictive prescription opioids by manufacturers and distributors.
+Sara is also part of the opioid litigation team representing dozens of states, cities, towns, counties and townships in litigation targeting the alleged misrepresentation and fraudulent distribution of harmful and addictive prescription opioids by manufacturers and distributors.
 She has additional experience representing women who’ve suffered devastating effects allegedly caused by defective medical products including Essure® permanent birth control and transvaginal mesh.

 Prior to joining Motley Rice, Sara served as a law clerk with the North Carolina Department of Justice, where she researched and drafted briefs and memoranda regarding the False Claims Act and Stark Law for the North Carolina Medicaid Civil Enforcement Division.
 She also investigated allegations of healthcare fraud and presented findings to the division.